dsebastien/modernWebDevBuild/README.md

 * event-stream: construct pipes of streams of events: https://www.npmjs.com/package/event-stream
 * connect-history-api-fallback: useful to automatically redirect all non-existent directories to the index file; required for SPAs: https://www.npmjs.com/package/connect-history-api-fallback

+## Contributing
+* Fork the project
+* Create a feature branch in your fork
+* Rebase if needed to keep the project history clean
+* Commit your changes & push to GitHub
+* create a pull request :)

-## Building from sources
+## Building from source
+If you want to build from source, you need to:

+* install NodeJS and npm
-* clone the project
+* clone this git repository
-* ...
+* run `npm run setup`
+* run `npm run build`

+To clean, you can run `npm run clean`

 ## Project configuration files
 The project includes multiple configuration files.
 Here's some information about these:
 * gulpfile.babel.js: gulp's configuration file.
 This is where the build magic happens (more information: http://gulpjs.com/)
 * package.json: NPM's configuration file.
 This is where all dependencies are defined (more information: https://docs.npmjs.com/files/package.json)
 * npm-shrinkwrap.json: file created using npm shrinkwrap.
 Blocks dependency versions (including transitive ones), needed for build stability

-## Contributing
-* Fork the project
-* Create a feature branch in your fork
-* Commit your changes & push to GitHub
-* create a pull request :)

 ## Releasing a version
 * commit all changes to include in the release